AdobeDocs/experience-manager-65.en/help/commerce/home.md

 ---
-title: AEM Commerce
+title: AEM Content and Commerce
-description: AEM Commerce self-help resources and documentation links
+description: AEM Content and Commerce self-help resources and documentation links
 ---

-# AEM Commerce {#commerce-guide}
+# AEM Content and Commerce {#commerce-guide}

 This page lists the self-help resources regarding AEM Commerce.